duniter/duniter/doc/HTTP_API.md

 #### `amendments/view/[AMENDMENT_ID]/members`
 **Goal**

-Merkle URL referencing to the members of the Community.
+Merkle URL refering to the membership requests for every member of the Community for this amendment.

 **Parameters**